-In both marriages, Janie’s high hopes for true love were shattered.
-Yet she holds out hoping to eventually meet another man…
+In both marriages, Janie’s high hopes for true love are shattered.
+Still, she holds out, hoping to eventually meet another man…

-When she does marry him, Janie finds Tea Cake is not without flaws.
-He’s a gambler and has the tendency to disappear for days at a time without an explanation and this causes Janie considerable worry.
-Also, he is an attractive young man and often attracts female attention.
+When she does marry him, Janie finds Tea Cake isn't without flaws.
+He’s a gambler and has a tendency to disappear for days at a time without an explanation—which causes Janie considerable worry.
+Also, he's an attractive young man and often attracts female attention.
 This makes Janie experience jealousy for the first time.
-Tea Cake himself feels a measure of jealousy concerning Janie, too, especially when the name of Mrs. Turner’s son is mentioned.
+Tea Cake himself feels a measure of jealousy concerning Janie, too...especially when the name of Mrs. Turner’s brother is mentioned.

-A short time later, rabid Tea Cake and frightened Janie point guns at each other.
+A short time later, a rabid Tea Cake and frightened Janie point guns at each other.
 Tea Cake has accused Janie of not treating him right and running off to see other men.
 Janie tries everything in her power to make Tea Cake lower the gun.
-But his illness has hold of him, which is like a fiend driving him to kill.
-Janie shoots in self defense and ends up killing her husband.
+But his illness has hold of him, driving him to kill.
+Janie shoots in self-defense and ends up killing her husband.

 After the trial, Janie buries her beloved Tea Cake and eventually returns home to Eatonville.

 At home, Janie tells Pheoby the whole story.
-She has learned two life lessons—that people must go out and live their lives (not simply stay home and gossip) and that they must find God for themselves.
+She has learned two life lessons—that people must go out and live their lives (and not simply stay home and gossip) and they must find God for themselves.
 The novel ends with Janie coming to terms with Tea Cake’s death.
 She thinks of Tea Cake, grateful that he gave her the chance to love and live fully.